Accessibility Tools

 E-mail: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-The Department of Physical Hydrodynamics was created in 2023 on the basis of the Laboratory of Physical Hydrodynamics – one of the four first laboratories of the Department of Polymer Physics of the Ural Scientific Center of the USSR Academy of Sciences
+The Department of Physical Hydrodynamics was created in 2023 on the basis of the Laboratory of Physical Hydrodynamics – one of the four first laboratories of the Department of Polymer Physics of the Ural Scientific Center of the USSR Academy of Sciences.

-Heads of the Laboratory of Physical Hydrodynamics:
+Heads of the Laboratory:

 • 1971–1972: V.A.
 Briskman, PhD in physics and mathematics